top of page

 Station XI, Jesus is nailed to the cross

 a.
-Christ is nailed to the cross Gerard David 1481. b.
-Mosaic in Station XI at Golgotha, Basilica of the Holy Sepulcher, Jerusalem.
+Gerard David's "Christ is Nailed to the Cross," 1481. b.
+Mosaic at Station XI at Golgotha, located in the Basilica of the Holy Sepulcher, Jerusalem.

 Station XII, Crucifixion.
 Jesus dies on the Cross

-Various representations of the event.
-In almost every crucifixion painting, there is a skull.
-Marking Calvary, but also Adam, the first human, to be saved with the righteous of humanity anteceding Jesus. left to right, top to bottom: Andrea Mantegna 1460, Montorfano,1497, Polenov 1898, Paolo Veronese 1582, Vredeman de Vries 1596, Nesterov 1880, Vereshchagin 1887, Koshelev 1880, Repin 1869, Vasnetsov 1896
+left to right, top to bottom: Andrea Mantegna 1460, Montorfano 1497, Polenov 1898, Paolo Veronese 1582, Vredeman de Vries 1596, Nesterov 1880, Vereshchagin 1887, Koshelev 1880, Repin 1869, Vasnetsov 1896

 Station XIII, Jesus is taken down from the cross.